-- Horns or scurs breaking through the skin

-- White skin resulting in white hair above the underline or in front of the navel (white on navel is acceptable)

-- White skin resulting in white hair on the lea

-- Black pigmentation of the skin.
-Not to be confused with freckling on the nose or anus
+- Horns or scurs breaking through the skin. - White skin resulting in white hair above the underline or in front of the navel (white on navel is acceptable). - White skin resulting in white hair on the leg or tail/switch. - Black pigmentation of the skin (not to be confused with freckling on the nose or anus). - Roaning. - Dehorning scars or evidence of dehorning. - ▶ Black skin on the nose. - ► A defined ridge/bump running vertically from the center of the skull into the poll (i.e., TH Bump).

-- Roaning

-- Dehorning scars or evidence of dehornina

-- Black Noses